 As a youth, there are lots of national boards and committees you can join!
 Here's one example:

-The Youth Observer, elected annually by ballots from youth groups across the country, offers a youth voice on the UUA Board of Trustees at all Board meetings..
+Youth Observers, one 2 year position elected annually by ballots from youth groups across the country, offers a youth voice on the UUA Board of Trustees at all Board meetings.

 Faith development classes

 to create and sustain healthy youth ministry.
 How do adults fit into the big picture?

 Parents, guardians and families are a key part of youth ministry, and support youth in living out their UU values in their everyday lives.

 They are also a play important roles in the most meaningful youth celebrations, rituals and transitions:

 Coming of Age - Our Whole Lives - Bridging